Ghostkeeper/SettingsGuide/resources/articles/problems/warping.md

 Warping is a problem with the final print where the print curls up after printing, leaving the final object deformed.
+Typically the corners on the bottom side of the print curl upwards, or thin parts of the print become wavy.

 Cause
 ----